“How do I promote my blog?” This seems to be a recurring question from marketers in today’s day and age....

 2. You’re not targeting custom audiences

-Another reason that Facebook Ads tend to fail is that they target too broad of an audience.
+Another reason that Facebook Ads tend to fail is that they focus on too broad of an audience.

 B2B businesses struggle with competition.